-Start the engine as explained above but without the choke.
-If the engine will not start after two 5-second attempts with the electric starter, place the choke lever between the FULL and the OFF position.
+Start the engine as explained above but without any choke.
+If the engine will not start after two 5-second attempts with the electric starter, pull the choke lever and place it half way position.
 Start the engine without activating the throttle lever.
 After few times, push the choke lever to OFF.